skx/sysadmin-util/README.md

 with-lock
 ---------

-Run a command, unless an existing copy of that command is already present.
+Run a command, unless an existing copy of that command is already running, via the creation of a temporary lockfile.

 For example:

      with-lock rsync ...

-A file is created as a lockfile, based upon the SHA1 hash of the command to be executed and the current User-ID.
+The lockfile-name is based upon the SHA1 hash of the command to be executed and the current User-ID.

 Existing alternatives:

  * lckdo - Requires you to build your own lockfile name
  * flock - Requires you to build your own lockfile name

+Issues:

+ * The lockfile is orphaned.